 Even if you present readers with a list to make comprehension easier, they’ll often take note of the first and last items on the list and completely ignore everything in between.

-This requires you to carefully think about what information you should be putting on the first and last sections.
-Ideally, it should be the most compelling, attention grabbing, and important messages you have in your copy since it will likely be the only things the reader will remember.
+This requires you to carefully think about what information you should be putting in the first and last sections.
+Ideally, it should contain the most compelling, attention-grabbing, and important messages you have in your copy.
+When readers skim through your content, their eyes will naturally gravitate to these sections and whatever they contain will likely be the only things the reader will remember.

 This list is just the tip of the iceberg when it comes to creating persuasive copy.
 If you’re new to sales, marketing and copywriting, you’ll probably have to test out different ideas and strategies before you begin seeing any significant results.
 Once you master it though, you’ll have no problems bringing in new customers and clients.